1. How do I know which grant application to complete?

 - If the animal is a purebred, contact that breed's enthusiast club in your area.

 9. Can you assist with finding low-cost vet clinics?

 We are unable to provide specific referrals to veterinary clinics.
 We encourage you to contact local animal shelters and rescue organizations for leads to low-cost clinics and/or help with fundraising.
 Petfinder.com has a comprehensive list of rescue organizations from all over the country.
 Visit Petfinder.com and click on “Animal Shelters” at the top of the page.

 Some clinics may offer free office exams for first-time customers; check online or your phonebook for coupons and ads.
 Visit veterinarians.com for a directory of vet offices.

 10. Why did I receive an error message when I tried to submit an application?

 This message indicates that you have entered information in the application in an incorrect format or that the application is missing required information.
-The message points out which fields need correction and how to correct them.
+The message will point out the field or fields in need of correction.

 11. Do you help with spay/neuter?

 No, we are not a spay/neuter assistance program.
 The following organizations can help you find low-cost or free spaying and neutering: